 These tips will help if you’re wondering “what should I do with my life?”
-I come back to this question every couple of years; these tips always help me figure out the right path.
+I come back to this question every couple of years; these ideas always help me get back on the right path.

 I’ve finally settled into the purpose of my existence and job – and it feels great!
 I’m 46, and it took over 30 years to finally know what to do with my life.
 I have a sense of peace and joy, of excitement and security.
 I’ve struck that balance between risk and stability, adventure and certainty that I am exactly where I should be.
 You can feel this way, too – and I can almost guaranteed it won’t take you 30 years.

-You, too, will find your place in this world.
-You will wrestle with the “What should I do with my life?” question for some time, but you will eventually find your answer.
-You will learn how to make a decision that will change your life, and you will be free from confusion and indecision.
+You, too, will find your place in this world!
+It may take some time, but you’ll stop wrestling with the “What should I do with my life?” question and start living with purpose and meaning.
+You’ll learn how to avoid meaningless things in your life, and you’ll be free from confusion and indecision.